 - I. For Critical Cross-field Outcomes linked to Exit Level Outcomes refer to normative information in Appendix B. - 2.
-For exemplified informative associated assessment criteria, refer to Appendix C. - 3.
-The Level Descriptor: Broadly-Defined engineering problems applicable to this Qualification Standard is characterised by: - a. require coherent and detailed engineering knowledge underpinning the technology area;
+For exemplified informative associated assessment criteria, refer to Appendix and one or more of:

+- 3. The Level Descriptor: Broadly-Defined engineering problems applicable to this Qualification Standard is characterised by: - a. require coherent and detailed engineering knowledge underpinning the technology area;